schae234/SweepR/README.md

 ###REHH\_Permute
-Calculates a raw REHH and freq via permutation for each haplotype *Arguments:*
+Calculates a raw REHH and freq via permutation for each haplotype.
+*Arguments:*
  - Raw - a 'raw' sweep object which we will permute
  - haplotype - depreceiated